 Especially if you come from a small nonprofit organization, you have probably worn several hats – not only working on program planning, fundraising, and execution but also doing a bunch of administrative tasks.

-Nonprofits time tracking will allow you to spot and analyze what kind of tasks take up the most time and automate them.
+For nonprofits time tracking will allow you to spot and analyze what kind of tasks take up the most time and automate them.
 For example, you can check how much time you’ve spent on Google Sheets at the end of each month, preparing reports and invoices.
 If you feel that this task would become lighter with some automation, you can opt for invoicing software instead.

 5. Create reports with ease